 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Dale is worth considering.

-As is often the case in a small town, Dale doesn't have a public transportation system that people use for their commute.
+Dale is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Dale in 2010 was $22,928, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $91,712 for a family of four.
+The per capita income in Dale in 2018 was $23,002, which is lower middle income relative to Texas and the nation.
+This equates to an annual income of $92,008 for a family of four.
 However, Dale contains both very wealthy and poor people as well.

 Dale is an extremely ethnically-diverse town.
 The people who call Dale home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Dale, accounting for 64.79% of the town’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Dale residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dale include German, Irish, English, Scots-Irish, and French.
+People of Hispanic or Latino origin are the most prevalent group in Dale, accounting for 79.47% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Dale residents report their race to be White, followed by Native American.
+Important ancestries of people in Dale include German, Scots-Irish, Irish, English, and Italian.

 The most common language spoken in Dale is Spanish.
 Other important languages spoken here include English and Italian.